ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 [[start:1661050][end:1673070]] So, to be very clear, folk psychology is just the kind of propositional linguistic framework that the folk use to talk about and describe motivated action.
 [[start:1673150][end:1679606]] So it's a language we typically use every day to describe the reasons people are doing things.

-27:59 [[start:1679788][end:1689490]] So folk psychology has this belief, desire, intention, schema, where, if I want to explain, my friend going to grab a beer.
-[[start:1689650][end:1692822]] I would say, my friend believes there's beer in the fridge.
-[[start:1692886][end:1694806]] My friend desires beer.
-[[start:1694918][end:1698774]] And so those are combined to form the intention to go and get beer.
+27:59 [[start:1679788][end:1689490]] So folk psychology has this belief-desire-intention, schema, where, if I want to explain my friend going to grab a beer, [[start:1689650][end:1692822]] I would say my friend believes there's beer in the fridge and [[start:1692886][end:1694806]] my friend desires beer, [[start:1694918][end:1698774]] and so those are combined to form the intention to go and get beer.

 28:18 [[start:1698822][end:1702060]] So folk psychology doesn't have these kinds of problems.